hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step3.md

 `kubectl patch service prometheus-todo --namespace=openfaas --type='json' --patch='[{"op": "replace",  "path": "/spec/ports/0/nodePort", "value":31000}]'`{{execute}}

 With these to changes you can view the Prometheus Portal.
-On the right there is a tab called _Prometheus Portal_ or click on this link: https://[[HOST_SUBDOMAIN]]-31113-[[KATACODA_HOST]].environments.katacoda.com/
+On the right there is a tab called _Prometheus Portal_ or from this link: https://[[HOST_SUBDOMAIN]]-31113-[[KATACODA_HOST]].environments.katacoda.com/